 The General Fund is used to account for all financial resources except those required to be accounted for in another fund.
 All property taxes, intergovernmental revenues, and miscellaneous revenues are recorded in this fund except amounts which are specifically collected to service debt or for which the School District collects in a fiduciary capacity.
 Operational expenditures for general education, support services and other departments of the School District are paid through the General Fund.
+This page is intentionally blank.

-Comparative Balance Sheets - General Fund As of June 30, 2020 and 2019
+Comparative Balance Sheets - General Fund

+As of June 30, 2020 and 2019